Brainhack-Marseille/brainhack-marseille.github.io/.github/ISSUE_TEMPLATE/brainhack-project-template-2020.md

 ---
-name: Brainhack Project Template
+name: Brainhack Project Template 2020
-about: Template to propose a project for Brainhack Marseille
+about: Template to propose a project for Brainhack Marseille 2020
 title: ''
-labels: Brainhack project
+labels: ''
 assignees: ''

 ---